 Last Updated: December 7, 2018; Last Reviewed: December 7, 2018

 |Formulation||Dosing Recommendations||Use in Pregnancy|

 Note: Must be combined with low-dose RTV boosting in pregnancy

 Insufficient data to assess for teratogenicity in humans.
 Increased fetal loss in rabbits but no increase in defects in rats and rabbits.

-a Individual antiretroviral drug dosages may need to be adjusted in renal or hepatic insufficiency (for details, see Adult Guidelines, Appendix B, Table 7).
+a Individual ARV drug dosages may need to be adjusted in patients with renal or hepatic insufficiency (for details, see the Adult and Adolescent Guidelines Appendix B, Table 7).

-Key to Abbreviations: ARV = antiretroviral; AUC = area under the curve; EFV = efavirenz; FPV = fosamprenavir; PI = protease inhibitor; PK = pharmacokinetic; RTV= ritonavir
+Key to Acronyms: ARV= antiretroviral; AUC= area under the curve; EFV = efavirenz; FPV = fosamprenavir; PI = protease inhibitor; PK = pharmacokinetic; RTV = ritonavir

 - AIDSinfo Patient Materials: Preventing Mother-to-Child Transmission of HIV